ucb-bar/chipyard/README.md

       ...
     }

+The LazyRoCC class contains two TLOutputNode instances, `atlNode` and `tlNode`.
+The former connects into a tile-local arbiter along with the backside of the L1 instruction cache.
+The latter connects directly to the L1-L2 crossbar.
+The corresponding Tilelink ports in the module implementation's IO bundle are `atl` and `tl`, respectively.

-The other interfaces available to the accelerator are `mem`, which provides access to the L1 cache, `ptw` which provides access to the page-table walker, `autl` which provides shared access to the L2 alongside the ICache refill, and `utl` which provides dedicated access to the L2.
+The other interfaces available to the accelerator are `mem`, which provides access to the L1 cache; `ptw` which provides access to the page-table walker;
+the `busy` signal, which indicates when the accelerator is still handling an instruction; and the `interrupt` signal, which can be used to interrupt the CPU.

-Look at the examples in rocket-chip/src/main/scala/tile/LegacyRocc.scala for detailed information on the different IOs
+Look at the examples in rocket-chip/src/main/scala/tile/LazyRocc.scala for detailed information on the different IOs.

 ### Adding RoCC accelerator to Config